greenelab/iscb-diversity-manuscript/content/response-to-reviewers.md

 > I would have certainly benefited by understanding a basis for this classification.
 > Even in "Nameprism" that the authors cite, the basis is unclear.

-We agree with the reviewer that the names of the groups of countries are not appropriate.
+We agree with the reviewer that the names of the groups of countries were not appropriate as some were by country, some were by region, and others were by religion.
-In this revision, we have selected more appropriate names for the country grouping to avoid confusion.
+In this revision, we have retained the data-driven groupings but selected more appropriate names for the name origin groups.
-Importantly, to complement the existing analysis, we performed an affiliation analysis to detect countries of affiliation for authors and honorees.
+Importantly, to complement the existing analysis, we performed an analysis of author affiliations to detect the affiliated countries for authors and honorees.
-This is a major improvement of the study because, while examining a different component (affiliation vs. name origin and race/ethnicity), we were able to alleviate biases in the prediction models and analyze the composition of author/honoree affiliation at the country level.
+This is a major improvement of the study because, in the past work, an author's affiliation and name origin have some chance of being interlinked.
+Now we can directly examine geographic discrepancies.
+Within the most represented country (i.e., the US), we can also examine differences by name origin to remove the geographic confounder.
+We found that both components (geography and name origin) still play a role.
 By integrating different methods we hope to mitigate the existing biases and discover insightful findings that correctly reflect the current representation diversity at conferences.
 Please see discussion at <https://github.com/greenelab/iscb-diversity-manuscript/issues/45>.